EmmettJT/Thompson_et_al_2026/README.md

 This repository contains the code and data necessary to reproduce the figures from our publication: [Replay of Procedural Experience is Independent of the Hippocampus](https://www.biorxiv.org/content/10.1101/2024.06.05.597547v1.full.pdf).

-Note:
-- Plotting data are minimal (to save storage space) but sufficent to reproduce figures from the text.
-- Example data and preprocessing scripts are provided to outline data analysis pipelines prior to plotting.
 ---------------------------------------------------------------------------------------------------------
 ![Replay Example](images/replay_exmaple.png)
 ## Overview